User Experience: Accessibility Standards in Web and Product Design

 Challenges

 eZ Systems announced company name change to ibexa.
-The new name reflects repositioning of the company as a leading B2B Digital Experience Platform vendor.
-Ibexa wanted to create a consistent identity for the new website with the corresponding the renewed logo and brand identity.
-It was essential to establish a design system and create a responsive design that help Ibexa marketing team scale up with ease.
+The new name reflects the repositioning of the company as a leading B2B Digital Experience Platform vendor.
+Ibexa wanted to create a consistent identity for the new website with the corresponding renewed logo and brand identity.
+It was essential to establish a design system and create a responsive design that helped Ibexa marketing team scale up with ease.

 Project Scope